 Succeeding as a Cosmetologist

 Cosmetology is a profession that is built on human interaction.
 Building up a customer base depends not only on the skill of the cosmetologist, but also the trust and rapport they build with their clients.
 Customers put their faith in the expertise and professionalism of their cosmetologist.
 If you can make your customers feel great about themselves when they leave your salon chair, you can have a successful career in cosmetology.
 This is also a job that requires physical stamina, as you’ll spend a lot of time on your feet.

 Most cosmetology licensure programs take several months and require education about cosmetology principles and methodologies.
 This is followed by a certain amount of salon hours, getting hands-on practice.

-At the Paul Mitchell the School at MTI College Cosmetology program, students learn:
+At the Paul Mitchell the School at Campus Cosmetology program, students learn:

 - An overview of the cosmetology industry

 - State of California rules and regulations, sanitation, and chemistry

 - Basic techniques in cutting, coloring, and styling for hair

 These theory hours are the foundation of training.
 Future cosmetology professionals then gain additional experience through hands-on practice and evaluation on the clinic floor.
 A more advanced creative training consists of customizing and combining technical elements of what they have already learned, through experience in our college salon.
 After this program, cosmetology students are ready for written and practical examinations for their cosmetology license with the California State Board.